 Similarly, managers get a notification when employees request off time or shift changes and can approve these requests online.
-The app supports custom text messages and a group email service.
+In addition, the app supports custom text messages and a group email service.

 The Dashboard also shows the current pay period and gives insight into estimated labor costs.

-Employees can also control and participate in shift management by blocking days in the calendar when they’re not available, as well as swapping, dropping, and taking open shifts.
-The platform is also capable of filling shifts automatically by matching employee availability and qualifications with task requirements.
+Employees can also control and participate in shift management by blocking days in the calendar when they’re unavailable and swapping, dropping, and taking open shifts.
+The platform can also fill shifts automatically by matching employee availability and qualifications with task requirements.

 This employee scheduling software also features push notifications, standard integrations, and a real-time communication option.

 Small and medium-sized companies across different industries that need low-cost employee scheduling software.
-Since the basic plan for companies with up to 100 employees starts at $2 per user per month, businesses with limited budgets can get a decent shifting app for very little money.
+Since the basic plan for companies with starts at $2.5 per user per month, businesses with limited budgets can get a decent shifting app for very little money.

 Key selling point

-Pricing, although affordable, has a catch - you get only scheduling and messaging for $2 per user per month.
-If you want time tracking and attendance, then this fee doubles, thus making the key selling point significantly less appealing.
+Pricing, although affordable, has a catch - you get only scheduling and messaging for $2.5 per user per month.
+If you want time tracking and attendance, you need to pay an additional $4 fee, thus making the key selling point significantly less appealing.
 Also, some users cite few reports and the lack of direct POS and payroll integrations as a dealbreaker.

 So, What Is the Best Employee Scheduling App?

-First of all, it’s important to say that there’s no one-size-fits-all solution when it comes to employee scheduling software.
-That’s the reason why the answer to this question depends on your needs.
+First, it’s important to say that there’s no one-size-fits-all solution for staff scheduling software.
+That’s why the answer to this question depends on your needs.

-Before making a decision, think about your budget, but factor in the time and resources you have to spend in manual scheduling, and account for the mistakes and scheduling conflicts this approach leads to.
+Before making a decision, consider your budget, but factor in the time and resources you have to spend in manual scheduling and account for the mistakes and scheduling conflicts this approach leads to.

-With regards to all functionalities, features, price, ease of use, and a wide range of use cases across different industries, Timeero might be your best bet.
-Don’t forget that apart from scheduling, you also have to make sure your employees actually show up to work on time as well as that they don’t take longer routes.
-And you can monitor this too since Timeero is robust and comprehensive employee scheduling software enhanced with time and GPS-tracking tools as well as payroll and invoicing integrations.
+Don’t forget that apart from scheduling, you also have to make sure your employees actually show up to work on time, as well as that they don’t take longer routes.
+And you can monitor this, too, since Timeero is robust and comprehensive employee scheduling software enhanced with time and GPS-tracking tools and payroll and invoicing integrations.